Rory Calhoun: 1954–1956: Freelancing and Universal Studios

-Calhoun went to Universal for whom he made a Western, Four Guns to the Border (1954).
+Calhoun went to Universal for which he made a Western, Four Guns to the Border (1954).
 He stayed there to star in the musical Ain't Misbehavin' (1955).

-In 1955, Calhoun and Julie Adams co-starred in the film The Looters.
+Also in 1955, Calhoun and Julie Adams co-starred in the film The Looters.
 He then co-starred with Jeff Chandler in The Spoilers (1955).
 While filming The Spoilers, Calhoun's conviction history became public when his mugshot appeared on the May 1955 cover of Confidential magazine.
-When the news came out he received an offer to play "The Champion" on Climax! and RKO asked him to be in The Treasure of Pancho Villa (1955).
-Ultimately the disclosure had no negative effect on Calhoun's career and only served to solidify his "bad boy" image.
+When the news came out, he received an offer to play The Champion on Climax! and RKO asked him to be in The Treasure of Pancho Villa (1955).
+Ultimately, the disclosure had no negative effect on Calhoun's career and only served to solidify his "bad boy" image.

 In 1956, he appeared on the TV show Zane Grey Theatre.

-At Universal he was in Red Sundown (1956) and Raw Edge (1956).
+At Universal, he was in Red Sundown (1956) and Raw Edge (1956).

-He wrote the story for the film Shotgun (1955) made by Allied Artists and tried to star in it, but Universal would not loan him.
+He wrote the story for the film Shotgun (1955) made by Allied Artists and tried to star in it, but Universal would not lend him.